TheOddlySeagull/Trin-Gramados-Expansion-Pack/README.md

 # Trin Gramados Expansion Pack Changelog

+## Trin Gramados Expansion Pack 1.3.0 changelog:

+### Additions:
+- Added an extra skin to the Trin Ropy
+- Added an extra skin to the Trin Capro

+### Fixes:
+- Fixed every skin to use extra materials for crafting

+---

+## Trin Gramados Expansion Pack 1.2.0 changelog:

+### Additions:
+- Added an extra skin to the Trin Flugoral

+---

+## Trin Gramados Expansion Pack 1.1.0 changelog:

+### Additions:
+- Added an extra skin to the Trin Capro

+---

-## 1.0.0
+## Trin Gramados Expansion Pack 1.0.0 changelog:
 Released on GitHub on 2024-06-27.

+### Additions:
 - Introduced 3 custom skins for Trin cars
 - Introduced Gramados police skins to UNU police cars

-## 1.1.0

-- Added an extra skin to the Trin Capro

-## 1.2.0

-- Added an extra skin to the Trin Flugoral

-## 1.3.0

-- Added an extra skin to the Trin Ropy
-- Added an extra skin to the Trin Capro
-- Updated every skin to use extra materials for crafting